nodemcu/nodemcu-firmware/docs/modules/pipe.md

 Returns a Lua **iterator** function for a pipe object.
-This is as described in the [Lua Language: For Statement](http://www.lua.org/manual/5.1/manual.html#2.4.5). \(Note that the `state` and `object` variables mentioned in 2.5.4 are optional and default to `nil`, so this conforms to to the`for` iterator syntax and works in a for because it maintains the state and `pobj` internally as upvalues.
+This is as described in the [Lua Language: For Statement](http://www.lua.org/manual/5.1/manual.html#2.4.5). \(Note that the `state` and `object` variables mentioned in 2.5.4 are optional and default to `nil`, so this conforms to the`for` iterator syntax and works in a for because it maintains the state and `pobj` internally as upvalues.

-An emptied pipe takes up minimal RAM resources (an empty Lua array), and just like any other array this is reclaimed if all variables referencing it go out of scope or are over-written).
-Note that any reader iterators that you have created also refer to the pipe as an upval, so you will need to descard these to desope the pipe array.
+An emptied pipe takes up minimal RAM resources (an empty Lua array), and just like any other array this is reclaimed if all variables referencing it go out of scope or are over-written.
+Note that any reader iterators that you have created also refer to the pipe as an upval, so you will need to discard these to descope the pipe array.

 #### Syntax
 `myFunc = pobj:reader([size/end_char])`